instadw/instadwell-blog/_posts/2025-12-05-pg-vs-flat-in-chennai-rent-and-best-areas-guide-2025.md

 ---

-##  Will You Get North Indian Food?
+####  Will You Get North Indian Food?

-Yes — especially in PGs near IT hubs.
+Yes, especially in PGs near IT hubs.
 Most use **hybrid menus**, like:

 * Breakfast → Idli/Dosa/Upma